ahnsh0809/regulated-credit-scoring-amex/README.md

 # regulated-credit-scoring-amex
-Credit default prediction project using explainable and monotonic machine learning models.
+Regulated Credit Scoring with Explainable and Monotonic Machine Learning